-Begin your historical adventure with a tour, the Ned Kelly Rail Trail of 1879, and discover how the Kelly Gang held up the town.
-You can pick up a brochure for the self-guided tour of 16 sites from the , which houses the visitor information centre, or book a guided tour.
+Begin your adventure on the banks of Billabong Creek with a tour - the Ned Kelly Raid Trail of 1879 - and discover how Kelly held up the town.
+Pick up a brochure for the self-guided tour of 16 sites from the Sticky Fingers Candy Shop, which houses the visitor information centre.
+Or book a guided tour.

-On the Newell Highway, Jerilderie is less than two hours’ drive west of Wagga Wagga and 90 minutes south of Griffith.
+Jerilderie is less than two hours’ drive west of Wagga Wagga and 90 minutes south of Griffith.
+From Melbourne, the drive via Tocumwal is 3h 40min.
 Fine merino wool and merino studs are important to the Jerilderie area and fresh produce grown includes tomatoes, olives and organic wine grapes.
-The town is a road trip from Sydney and Melbourne and the southern gateway to Kidman Way, an inland touring route.